herrjemand/herrjemand.github.io/_posts/2016-01-04-countries.md

 New format made project better structured, easier to maintain, more useful and insanely more popular(we gained more than fifteen hundred stars in a week).

 I have gained a lot of knowledge about languages and countries, frankly improving my geography skills.
 I have improved my web parsing skills that I have used in many projects since then.
-I also gained a friend, and became maintainer of the Countries project.
+I also gained a friend, and became a maintainer of the Countries project.

 I am continuing bug fixing, solving issues, answering questions, opening pull requests and continuing develop this awesome project.